 After users accept the calendar invitation via Mixmax, it pops up a signup modal, with a firm reminder that it is free, as well as copy that communicates Mixmax's value.

-In order to drive new user activation, you need to be able to guide users to value.
-Otherwise, customers churn away from your product.
+To drive new user activation, you need to be able to guide users to value.
+Otherwise, customers churn away from your product đ˘ (to put it very simply).

 Zendesk's onboarding checklist gives new users a shortcut to follow and makes onboarding less confusing.